Elsie Rogers Elementary School, 56219 Currant Road, Mishawaka, IN 46545

 ”A” rated School & School District

-Elsie Rogers is one of Penn-Harris-Madison School Corporation’s seven “A” rated schools.
-P-H-M has consistently received an “A” rating from the Indiana Department of Education for seven consecutive years.
+Elsie Rogers is one of Penn-Harris-Madison School Corporation’s nine “A” rated schools.
+P-H-M has consistently received an “A” rating from the Indiana Department of Education since 2011.
 P-H-M serves more than 11,100 students in its 11 elementary schools, three middle schools and Penn High School.
 With the release of the Spring 2019 ILEARN results, P-H-M ranks 12th in the state for combined ELA & Math scores in grades 3-8.

 English/Language Arts Math